abpframework/abp/docs/en/UI/Angular/Custom-Setting-Page.md

 }
 ```

-Open the `setting-management` page to see the changes:
+Navigate to `/setting-management` route to see the changes:

 ![Custom Settings Tab](./images/custom-settings.png)